sec-tools/litefuzz/README.md

 ## support

-Primarily tested on **Ubuntu Linux 20.04** (21.04 lightly tested), **Windows 10** and **Mac OS 11** (12 lightly tested).
+Primarily tested on **Ubuntu Linux 20.04** (22.04 and 21.04 lightly tested), **Windows 10** and **Mac OS 11** (12 lightly tested).
 The fuzzer and setup scripts may work on slightly older or newer versions of these operating systems as well, but the majority of research, testing and development occurred in these environments.
 Python3 is supported and an effort was made to make the code compatiable with Python2 as well as it's necessary for fuzzing on Windows via [WinAppDbg](https://github.com/MarioVilas/winappdbg).

 Platform testing primarily occured on Intel-based hardware, but things seem to mostly work on Apple's M1 platform too (notable exceptions being on Linux the exploitable plugin for GDB probably isn't supported, nor is Pyradamsa).
 There are also setup scripts in setup/ to automate most or all of the tasks and depencency installation.
 It can generally fuzz native binaries on each platform, which are often compiled in C/C++, but it also catch crashes for Golang binaries as well (experimental).

 ### python versions